 COMPUTING AT KING GEORGE V COLLEGE

-Computing at KGV boasts impressive pass rates.
-The syllabus incorporates a wide variety of topics including conceptual models, problem solving and practical work so that you will develop a range of creative focussed, analytical and theoretical skills.
+Computer Science at KGV boasts impressive pass rates.
+The syllabus incorporates a wide variety of topics including conceptual models, problem solving and practical work so that you will develop a range of creative focused, analytical and theoretical skills.

 Students often develop their own interests as they progress through the A level and the second year project often represents a chance for students to specialise, whether that be in a different choice of programming language (php and C# projects are often popular) or a specialist project area, such as simulators, scientific modelling, company databases or even card game probability.

-Minimum of 4 GCSEs at grades 9-5 (A*-B) including a 4 or above (Grade C) in GCSE Maths or English.
+5 GCSEs at grades 9-5 (A*-B) including English Language and a 4 or above (Grade C) in GCSE Maths.
 For Computing you will need a Grade 5 in Maths.

 As part of the computing enrichment experience, you’ll have the chance to get involved in KGV’s Cypher Challenge and will learn to programme in other languages.
 You’ll also learn about the application of computing in other areas, such as microcontrollers and E-Commerce.

 KGV has several fully equipped, up to date computer laboratories which feature the latest software including applications development, simulations and interactive learning materials.